Businesses close early after gunfire at memorial for teen fatally shot in Brooklyn Park

 Police were searching for several suspects who fled the scene on foot.
 Police did not release a motive for the shooting.

-One person who was involved but was not the shooter was in custody, according to an e-mail from Deputy Chief Mark Bruley, Tuesday evening.
+One person was in custody Tuesday evening, according to an e-mail from Deputy Chief Mark Bruley.
+That person was not the shooter.

 "We have no reason to believe the public is in any danger," Bruley wrote of those involved in the first shooting.